DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 	"A Data Mesh is a paradigm shift in how we think about building data platforms.
 The architecture is the convergence of Distributed Domain Driven Architecture, Self-serve Platform Design and Product Thinking with Data".
 -- Zhamak Dehghani, Thoughtworks

-- Data Mesh is a new paradigm to *DOMAIN-ORIENTED + DATA PRODUCT + SELF-SERVE DATA Infra Platform + DECENTRALIZED TOPOLOGY* driven modern distributed data architecture that conforms to [A] the certain defined Architecture Principles (as detailed in below section) and [B] the tenats, such as:
+- Data Mesh is a new paradigm to *DOMAIN-ORIENTED + DATA PRODUCT + SELF-SERVE DATA Infra Platform + DECENTRALIZED TOPOLOGY* driven modern distributed data architecture that conforms to [A] the certain defined Architecture Principles (as detailed in below section) and [B] the tenets, such as:
-(i) considering domains as the first class concern, (ii) applying platform thinking to create self-serve data infrastructure, and (iii) treating data as a product
+	(i) considering domains as the first class concern,
+	(ii) applying platform thinking to create self-serve data infrastructure, and
+	(iii) treating data as a product

-- Please refer to the original paper on **[Data Mesh as defined by Martin Fowler](https://martinfowler.com/articles/data-mesh-principles.html)**
+- Please make sure to go through the original paper on **[Data Mesh as defined by Martin Fowler](https://martinfowler.com/articles/data-mesh-principles.html)**
 <br>

 ## Why DATA MESH Architecture/ Model/ Paradigm?